lagom/lagom/docs/manual/scala/releases/Migration15.md

 "com.lightbend.lagom" %% "lagom-scaladsl-akka-discovery-service-locator" % "1.0.0"
 ```

-Next you will have to change you `Loader` code:
+Next you will have to change the `Loader` code in each service implementation:

 ```scala
 // before